Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

+We shall review some specific prospects for gravitational radiation from CC-SNe as the parent population of normal long GRBs and LLGRBs, from central engines harboring rotating black holes along with un-modeled searches for {broadband extended gravitational radiation} using modern heterogeneous computing. {Our focus will be on potentially multi-messenger radiation from black hole-disk or torus systems and their naturally formation in core-collapse of relatively more massive progenitor stars.
+For black holes, we recall their rotational energy $E_J$ in angular momentum $J$ of up to $29\% M_\odot c^2$ according to the Kerr metric \citep{ker63}, far exceeding the limit of a few $\%M_\odot c^2$ of rapidly rotating neutron stars.
+For multi-messenger astronomy, this motivates all-sky blind searches for un-modeled broadband extended gravitational-wave emission (BEGE) searches from CC-SNe and GRBs by novel pipelines exploiting modern high-performance computing alongside detailed energy constraints derived from electromagnetic observations.
+Observational support for this approach can be found in the multi-messenger results obtained on GW170817/GRB170817A.}

-The prospect for {\em long duration} gravitational-wave bursts from accretion flows onto rotating black holes core-collapse of massive stars highligted here is aimed at broadening our outlook beyond various existing discussions on gravitational waves from CC-SNe, much of which focused on complex short duration bursts from core-collapse and core-bounce in the first one or two seconds producing neutron stars \citep{ott09} with a LIGO sensitivity distance limited to a few Mpc \citep{rov09}.
+{We shall highlight prospects for gravitational-wave bursts from non-axisymmetric accretion flows onto rotating black holes (Fig. \ref{EHT}), here around stellar mass black holes in core-collapse of massive stars or (delayed) collapse of a hyper-massive neutron star formed in the immediate aftermath of a compact binary merger.
+A broad outlook is given to potentially long duration emission in gravitational radiation at relatively low frequencies.
+This outlook is different from what may be expected in the first one or two seconds from core-collapse and bounce in complex short duration bursts producing neutron stars \citep{ott09} with a LIGO sensitivity distance limited to a few Mpc \citep{rov09}.
 Their connection to GRB-supernovae and extremely energetic supernovae, however, is not obvious \citep{bur07,des08}.
-In contrast, the universal appearance of Extended Emission in LGRBs and SGREEs indicates central engine lifetimes of tens of seconds that may be at work in the more frequent group of energetic type Ib/c supernovae.
-It therefore appears opportune to search for gravitational-wave bursts with extended emission of potentially similar durations from, broadly speaking, nearby energetic core-collapse supernovae and to develop the required near-optimal search algorithms to achieve maximal sensitivity distance.
+In contrast, Extended Emission in LGRBs and SGREEs indicates central engine lifetimes of tens of seconds that conceivably indicates activity over similar durations in the central engines of the more frequent group of energetic type Ib/c supernovae.
+It therefore appears opportune to search for un-modeled BEGE from, broadly speaking, nearby energetic CC-SNe by all-sky blind searches by advanced computing.}

+The relatively energetic type Ib/c SNe have an event rate of about 100 per year within a distance of 100 Mpc.
+Found in optical surveys using moderately sized telescopes, they and the larger class SNII provide readily available targets of opportunity of interest to LIGO-Virgo and KAGRA provided that the (unknown) fraction successfully producing gravitational wave bursts exceeds their branching ratio into LGRBs \citep{heo15}.
+Additionally, nearby galaxies such as M51 ($D\simeq 8$ Mpc) and M82 $(D\simeq 4$ Mpc) each with an event rate of over one core-collapse supernova per decade.
+By their proximity, these events appear of interest as well, independently of any association with SNIb/c or GRBs \citep{and13,aas14}.